stephensamonte/Angular-NgBootstrap-Base-Website/README.md

 # Angular-NgBootstrap-Template-Website
-Website front end for research projects.
-This will display data recieved via http requests.
+Website template that uses ng Bootstra.

+In the future will have it's own fake data and mock server which can later be swapped out for real http requests.

 # Environment
 - This project is being edited using [Visual Stuid Code](https://code.visualstudio.com/), [GitBash Terminal](https://git-scm.com/downloads), [Angular CLI](https://cli.angular.io/) (Command Line Interface), and [ng Bootstrap](https://ng-bootstrap.github.io/#/home).